The Legend of Knockgrafton: Yeats

 William Butler Yeats included the tale in his 1888 anthology.

 In connection with this tale, it has been remarked by folklorists that Yeats earnestly believed in fairies, and to quote Yeats critic Frank Kinahan: "[Other Irish writers] saw the attractions of faery as dangerous because illusory.
 Yeats saw them as dangerous because real".

 Yeats also claimed real-life experience of being carried away by fairies, as noted by Richard Dorson's survey of Celtic folktale collecting.

 As to the whirlwind that carries the humans away into the fairy mound, Yeats has remarked on such wind as something the peasantry regard with real fear and respect.

 Variants and parallels

-It is thought that a similar tale served as a foundation to Thomas Parnell's verse fairy tale "A Fairy Tale in the Ancient English Style" published postuhumously in 1722.
+It is thought that a similar tale served as a foundation to Thomas Parnell's verse fairy tale "A Fairy Tale in the Ancient English Style" published posthumously in 1722.

 Yeats noted that Douglas Hyde knew of a version from somewhere in Connacht, which featured a fairy song that ran "a penny, a penny, two pence.. ", sung in Irish.